 Despite the assessed lack of habitat within the subject land, targeted surveys for threatened flora were undertaken in accordance with the NSW Guide to surveying Threatened Plants and their habitats (DPIE 2020c).
-This included a comprehensive survey of all vegetation zones, using parallel line traverses separated by 10 metres and conducted on 8 August 2018.
-Follow-up surveys in November 2018 and April 2021 were undertaken for Netted Bottle Brush Callistemon linearis, Small-flower Grevillea Grevillea parviflora subsp. parviflora and Austral Toadflax Thesium australe.
+This included a comprehensive survey of all vegetation zones, using parallel line traverses separated by 10 metres initially conducted on 20 and 21August 2018.
+Follow-up surveys in November 2018 and April 2021 were undertaken for Netted Bottle Brush Callistemon linearifolius, Small-flower Grevillea Grevillea parviflora subsp. parviflora and Austral Toadflax Thesium australe.
+Collectively, all candidate flora species listed in Table 7 were subject to targeted survey.
+Although Black-eyed Susan was surveyed for narrowly outside the survey period prescribed by the BAM (late August as opposed to September to October), the species does flower sporadically throughout other times of the year and is known to commence flowering in mid to late August in the Newcastle region, as was the case prior to survey.
+Given this, it is considered likely that the species, if present, would have been in flower to some degree and follow up survey could have confirmed peak flowering time.